activist-org/activist/CONTRIBUTING.md

 # docker-compose up --build
 ```

-You can visit <http://localhost:3000/> to see the development build once the container is up and running.
+5. You can visit <http://localhost:3000/> to see the development build once the container is up and running.

-Those new to any frameworks or technologies who want to work on their skills are more than welcome to contribute!
+> **Note**: Those new to any frameworks or technologies who want to work on their skills are more than welcome to contribute!

 <a id="style-guide"></a>